avahoffman/urban-weed-genomics/Supplement.md

 the changes need to be made.
 Files that have already been fixed will not be changed.

-### 3.1.4 Step 5d - Choose catalog samples/files
+## 5.4 Choose catalog samples/files

+*Step 5d*.
 In the next step, we will choose the files we want to go into the catalog.
 This involves a few steps:

 1. Create a meaningful directory name.
 This could be the date (e.g., `stacks_22_01_25`).